sijoonlee/Easy-JSON-Schema-And-Validator/readme.md

     JsonElement json = [some process]
     boolean isValid = schemaValidator.runWithJsonElement(json, "simple.test"); // the second argument 'simple.test' is the full name of the schema record of root element
     ```
-3. or Run validator with Json file
+3. Run validator with Json file
     ```
     boolean isValid = schemaValidator.runWithJsonFile("example/simpleStructure.json", "simple.test");

     ```
+4. Run editor to manipulate schema first and pass the edited schema to Validator